-- company disciplinary and grievance procedures, including which offences will result in workers being removed from the project or dismissed
+Company disciplinary and grievance procedures, including which offenses will result in workers being removed from the project or dismissed

-- safety (this shouldn’t just be a discussion on general safety topics but should focus on the actual project specific safety rules and hazards)
+This shouldn’t just be a discussion on general safety topics but should focus on the actual project specific safety rules and hazards.

 - site boundaries

 - environmentally sensitive areas